-What Does it Take to Be a Captain, Mate, or Pilot of a Water Vessel?
+What is a Captain, Mate, or Pilot of a Water Vessel?

 Job Description & Duties Command or supervise operations of ships and water vessels, such as tugboats and ferryboats.
 Required to hold license issued by U.S. Coast Guard.